 Spicy Chicken Nuggets!
 A specialty of Puerto Rico and the Dominican Republic, these chicken nuggets are marinated in lime juice, rum, and soy sauce, dredged in flour and paprika and fried.

 - 1 1/2 pounds boneless chicken thighs or breasts, cut into 1 1/2-inch pieces

 - Vegetable oil (canola oil, rice bran oil, peanut oil or other high smoke point oil)

 - Hot sauce

-3 While the oil is heating, whisk together the flour, paprika, and salt in a bowl.
+4 Dredge the chicken: While the oil is heating, whisk together the flour, paprika, and salt in a bowl.
 Remove the chicken pieces from the marinade and pat dry with paper towels.
-Dredge the chicken pieces in the flour mixture and transfer to a plate.
+Dredge the chicken pieces in the flour mixture and move to a plate.

 5 Fry the chicken in batches (about 3), about 3 minutes on each side, until deep golden brown and the chicken is cooked through.
 (If the chicken is browning too quickly, reduce the heat a bit).